lubyant/OpenDSAS/README.md

 # OpenDSAS (Digital Shoreline Analysis System)

-**OpenDSAS** is a high-performance, Cross-platform reimplementation of the USGS
+**OpenDSAS** is a high-performance, cross-platform reimplementation of the USGS
 [Digital Shoreline Analysis System (DSAS)](https://www.usgs.gov/centers/whcmsc/science/digital-shoreline-analysis-system-dsas).
 It is designed for **fast, memory-efficient shoreline change analysis** in command-line workflows.